-Our second conclusion from the fact that all three CE models yield effective analytic procedures is that when auditors have access to unconstrained data, the richness of that disaggregate data combined with the ability to make real time error correction makes error detection robust across a variety of expectations models.
-In other words, it is the nature of the data that serves as audit evidence that is the primary driver of audit effectiveness, with the selection of the specific analytic procedure a second order concern-not because the audit benchmark is not important, but because auditing at the process level makes errors stand out much more obviously in the data.
+Our second conclusion from the fact that all the CE models yield reasonably effective analytical procedures is that when auditors have access to transaction data, the richness of that disaggregate data combined with the ability to make real time error correction makes error detection robust across a variety of expectations models.
+In other words, it is the nature of the data that serves as audit evidence that is the primary driver of audit effectiveness, with the selection of the specific analytical procedure a second order concern-not because the audit benchmark is not important, but because auditing at the process level makes errors stand out much more obviously in the data.